 An early diagnosis of ovarian cancer should be the norm.
 Too many women experience misdiagnosis and delays because GPs are not appropriately educated or supported to diagnose ovarian cancer quickly.
-Here’s what Target Ovarian Cancer are doing about it…
+Here’s what Target Ovarian Cancer is doing about it…

 Investing in education